Yandex Cloud

 binary String

-A query to the Iceberg table may contain filters built based on the WHERE expression.
-These filters are used to reduce the amount of data that needs to be processed.
-This reduction procedure is called data pruning.
+A query against an Iceberg table may contain filters built using a WHERE expression.
+These filters reduce the volume of data for processing.
+Such a reduction procedure is called pruning.

 Was the article helpful?